AndyObtiva/glimmer-dsl-web/README.md

 [![Gem Version](https://badge.fury.io/rb/glimmer-dsl-web.svg)](http://badge.fury.io/rb/glimmer-dsl-web)
 [![Join the chat at https://gitter.im/AndyObtiva/glimmer](https://badges.gitter.im/AndyObtiva/glimmer.svg)](https://gitter.im/AndyObtiva/glimmer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**UPCOMING (NOT RELEASED YET)**

-Current README-write-up/code is copied-from/inspired-by [Glimmer DSL for Opal](https://github.com/AndyObtiva/glimmer-dsl-opal), which you can check out until we have a release of Glimmer DSL for Web.
-This project is similar in enabling frontend GUI development with Ruby, but it mainly differs from Glimmer DSL for Opal by adopting a DSL that follows web-like HTML syntax in Ruby (enabling transfer of HTML/CSS/JS skills) instead of adopting a desktop GUI DSL that is webified.
+This project is inspired-by [Glimmer DSL for Opal](https://github.com/AndyObtiva/glimmer-dsl-opal) and is similar in enabling frontend GUI development with Ruby, but it mainly differs from Glimmer DSL for Opal by adopting a DSL that follows web-like HTML syntax in Ruby (enabling transfer of HTML/CSS/JS skills) instead of adopting a desktop GUI DSL that is webified.
 Also, it will begin by supporting [Opal Ruby](https://opalrb.com/), but it might grow to support [Ruby WASM](https://github.com/ruby/ruby.wasm) as an alternative to [Opal Ruby](https://opalrb.com/) that could be switched to with a simple configuration change.

 ### You can finally live in pure Rubyland on the web!